qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - If a software functionality require manually enabling it, much fewer users will know and use that functionality.
 - Just 1 second longer page load time may reduce user conversion by 30%.
 [Source](https://www.cloudflare.com/learning/performance/more/website-performance-conversion-rates/)
 - Each setup procedure will frustrate a portion of users, making them give up installing the software.
 [Why I’m Done Making Desktop Applications](https://www.kalzumeus.com/2009/09/05/desktop-aps-versus-web-apps/).
 A good product requires minimal configuration to start working.

+Sometimes, if doing something is 10% more difficult, then 50% fewer people will do it, vice versa.
+It's non-linear.

 [Ask for no, don’t ask for yes](https://www.mooreds.com/wordpress/archives/3518).
 When asking others to approve something they didn't plan, they tend to not approve or delay approving, as the approver bears responsibility.
 Just proceed by default and ask for no holds more control and bears more responsibility.